-Intermediate C# developer at kwena - IT-Online
+Intermediate C# Developer at Kwena - IT-Online

 - A strong knowledge of Microsoft web development toolsets is essential.

-- 2-3 years relevant experience as a Senior Integration developer as part of a team in a software development environment
+- 2-3 years relevant experience as an Intermediate Integration developer as part of a team in a software development environment

 - Good understanding of the .NET framework and C# language features